khulnasoft-lab/khulnasoft-ui/doc/contributing/commits.md

 ## Rewriting an MR's commit history

-The commits that get merged into the `main` branch should only describe changes since the previously released version of GitLab UI.
+The commits that get merged into the `main` branch should only describe changes since the previously released version of KhulnaSoft UI.
 Commits that describe changes within an MR, like applying review suggestions, should _not_ land in `main`.
 Therefore, it might be necessary to rewrite an MR's commit history before merging, so that no spurious changelog entries get generated.